Skip to main content

 • Develop a financing plan to determine how the City will fund the plan and the work involved to realize it.

-• Council adopts and implements the plan, and it is approved by the MOE.
+• Council adopts and implements the plan, and it is approved by the Minister of Environment and Parks.

-At each stage, a report is written that is approved by Council and sent to the Ministry of Environment for approval.
-Once the Stage 3 report is adopted by Council and approved by the MOE, the City may begin enacting the plan.
+Once the Stage 3 report is adopted by Council and approved by the Minister of Environment and Parks, the City may begin enacting the plan.

 Community Engagement & Consultation

-An LWMP requires significant community engagement to ensure that the plan to addresses community concerns and suits the priorities of the public, businesses, and Indigenous communities.
-Engagement with interest holders in the community is taking place in a number of ways:
+A LWMP may have large, long-reaching impacts to the community.
+It requires significant community engagement to ensure that the plan to addresses community concerns and suits the priorities of the public, businesses, and Indigenous governing bodies.

 Indigenous Consultation

-The City is reaching out to Indigenous communities separately through a government-to-government process.
-All Indigenous communities and organizations will be invited to participate in meetings, online surveys, and all other public processes.
+The City is reaching out to Indigenous governing bodies separately through a government-to-government process.
+All Indigenous governing bodies and organizations will be invited to participate in meetings, online surveys, and all other public processes.

 Committees